 The slow movement, in D major, has a very innocent, romantic theme initially stated by the first violin with pizzicato accompaniment before being taken up by the cello.
 Following interruption by an interlude for all of the instruments, the theme returns for a repeat of the first section.

-The last two movements, with their distinctly Russian and folk-like melodies and rhythms, greatly contrast with the previous ones.
+The last two movements, with their distinctly Russian and folk-like melodies and rhythms, a great contrast with the previous ones.